osa-ora/hr-mcp-agent-demo/README.md

 )
 ```

-if you called it without any configurations, the default will be loaded from .env file
+if you called it without any configurations, the defaults are resolved from environment variables via .env through config.py.
 ```
 from config import MODEL_NAME, DEBUG, MAX_STEPS, MCP_ENDPOINT